 • Similar to a condo, homes may require HOA fees that cover costs relating to security, maintenance, and access to any amenities in the neighborhood.

 A house typically will cost more than a condo or co-op apartment, but it will usually appreciate faster than a condo.
 However, in hot housing markets, an apartment or an apartment complex could prove to be an excellent investment.

 Finding the Right Real Estate Agent

 While buyers can search for an apartment on their own, professional help is often imperative.

-Whether you’re a first-time buyer or a seasoned one, listing your top priorities can help an agent narrow down the options.
+Whether you’re a first-time homebuyer or a seasoned one, listing your top priorities can help an agent narrow down the options.
 Examples of things that could be important to you:

 • Proximity to work or school